Best Apps for Making Friends as an Adult

 Nextdoor

-Nextdoor is neighbourhood-based rather than interest-based.
-It's primarily for local information sharing and community notices, but has also been used to find local friends.
-The geographic specificity can be useful if you're new to an area.
+Nextdoor is neighbourhood-based rather than interest-based, primarily for local information sharing.
+It has also been used to find local friends, particularly if you're new to an area, but it's a secondary use case rather than what the platform is built for.

 There's no app that fully solves the adult friendship problem.
 The structural challenges are real.
-But apps can lower the barrier to making the first move — particularly at events where you're already in proximity to people with shared interests.
+But apps can lower the barrier to making first contact, particularly at events where you're already in proximity to people with shared interests.

-For live event environments specifically, FirstMove offers something none of the other apps do: real-time, event-specific, privacy-first discovery.
-If you attend events regularly and want to make more of the social opportunities they present, it's worth having on your phone.
+For live event environments specifically, FirstMove offers something the others don't: real-time, event-specific, privacy-first discovery.
+If you attend events regularly and want to make more of the social opportunities they create, it's worth having on your phone.